-The SEORMP will establish where livestock grazing occurs and what tools are available to the Bureau of Land Management for managing grazing.
+The Lakeview RMP will establish where livestock grazing occurs and what tools are available to the Bureau of Land Management for managing grazing.

 What lands are authorized for grazing?

 Under the BLM’s multiple-use mandate, grazing is one of many land uses the agency manages for.
-Currently, 98% of the SEORMP planning area is available for grazing.
+Currently, 92% of the Lakeview RMP planning area is available for grazing.

 How is livestock grazing structured on the landscape?

 Lands authorized for grazing are broken up into discrete regions called allotments, which are typically further divided into pastures.
 Resource Management Plans authorize whether allotments are open to grazing and determine the tools available to land managers in managing grazing on the landscape.
 For allotments authorized for grazing, the BLM can then issue grazing permits and other management decisions such as how much grazing is allowed, when grazing can occur, and for how long.

 An AUM stands for “Animal Unit Month” and is the amount of vegetation that one cow-calf pair, one horse, or five sheep eat in one month.
 AUMs are the unit of measure for how much grazing is allowed on a particular allotment.
 The number of permitted AUMs is also known as the stocking rate.

 What grazing management options will the BLM consider during the planning process?

 The BLM will consider management alternatives that analyze whether, where, how and in what manner grazing will take place on the landscape.